jerry81/leetcode/README.md

 - if smaller pop with condition that you will be able to use a duplicate later on
   - (genius) - check if there is a possible duplicate later on by keeping track of the last index the item appears.

+## if you want to build a tree and return the whole tree (aka first node)

+- you need two pointers - one to the head of the new tree
+- another for the tail.
 # TIL

 ```